matchms/matchms/README.rst

     file = load_from_mgf("tests/pesticides.mgf")

+    # Apply filters to clean and enhance each spectrum read from the file
     spectrums = []
     for spectrum in file:
         # Apply default filter to standardize ion mode, correct charge and more.